 Another popular location to swim with whale sharks is off Isla Holbox (pronounced: hole-bosh) which is less-touristed and therefore has a more relaxed, rustic vibe.
 Holbox also offers fly fishing and swimming in bioluminescent plankton.

-Explore Mayan ruins
+Explore Mayan archaeological ruins

 The Yucatán Peninsula is studded with ancient Mayan ruins, and you’ve no doubt heard of the most famous one – Chichen Itza.
 Though Chichen Itza is a wonderful site there are also many others deserving of your attention including: